Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 -

-- Court’s Decision: The High Court rules that the trust assets are indeed part of the marital property.
+- Court’s Decision: The High Court rules that the trust assets are indeed part of the matrimonial property.
 This holds true even though control passed to his children — specifically, those aligned with him against his ex-wife.
 Despite having no rights to these assets, the court orders their distribution to his ex-wife.

 -